 Compulsive sexual behavior is sometimes called hypersexuality, hypersexual disorder, or nymphomania.
-It's an unhealthy obsession with sexual thoughts, urges or behaviors that may causes an individual distress or that negatively affects their health, job, relationships or other parts of their life.
+It’s an unhealthy obsession with sexual thoughts, urges, or behaviors that may distress an individual or negatively affects their health, job, relationships, or other parts of their life.

 Compulsive Sexual Behaviors

 Compulsive sexual behavior may involve a commonly enjoyable sexual experience (for example, self-stimulation) that becomes an obsession and becomes disruptive or harmful to you or others.
 Other compulsive sexual behaviors are outside the bounds of commonly accepted conduct (for example, paying for sex or having extramarital affairs) and cause distress.
 All these behaviors could have negative consequences.

 Paraphilic behaviors are unconventional sexual behaviors which are obsessive and compulsive.
 Some of these are:

 - Exhibitionism (sexual excitement associated with exposing one’s genitals in public)

 - Voyeurism (sexual excitement by watching an unsuspecting person)

 - Sexual Masochism (sexual excitement from being the recipient of the threat)